 The proposed Snort IDS system visualization interface is implemented as a client-server application, which structures and graphically presents traffic alerts logged by Snort.
-The proposed interface allows users to visually analyse the traffic logs in real-time and easily detect deviations from normal traffic that may indicate an intrusion.
+The proposed interface allows users to visually analyse the traffic logs and easily detect deviations from normal traffic that may indicate an intrusion.